ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

     used to inflate a View reference (`view`), which is then cast to a View Model instance (`viewModel`).
 The View Model instance's `setTitle` method is then called with `defaultTitle` to set the bookmark's default title.
-The method concludes by returnin the View reference.
+The method concludes by returning the View reference.

         @Override
         protected View createScreenletView(Context context, AttributeSet attributes) {